trek-view/basecamp/_posts/2021-07-02-uk-national-trails-street-view.md

 published: true
 ---

+**Inspiration to get hiking this summer.**

-For the past few weeks I've been sharing a lot about 360 tours captured on bikes.
+[For the past few weeks I've been sharing a lot about 360 tours captured on bikes](/blog/2021/sustrans-uk-national-cycle-network-360-street-level-imagery).
 Don't worry, this is not another one.

-Instead, I thought I'd go back to our roots and share some of my hiking adventures on National Trails here in the UK over the past few years.
+Instead, I thought I'd go back to [Trek View's roots](/blog/2019/hello-trekkers) and share some of my hiking adventures of National Trails here in the UK over the past few years.
+Hopefully it will inspire you to get out-and-about this summer.

 For those unfamiliar, the UK National Trails are long distance walking routes through the best landscapes in England and Wales.
-In Scotland the equivalent trails are called [Scotland’s Great Trails](https://www.scotlandsgreattrails.com/).

 <img class="img-fluid" src="/assets/images/blog/2021-07-02/uk-national-trails.jpeg" alt="UK National Trails" title="UK National Trails" />